The Bankrate promise

 2. ARK Innovation ETF (ARKK)

 This actively managed ETF invests in what the fund manager calls disruptive innovation, new products or services that could dramatically shift how the world works.
 Investments include genomics stocks, energy and automation technologies, shared infrastructure and services as well as fintech innovators.
-Over the five years to Oct.
-20, 2021, the stock returned about 44 percent annually to investors.
+Over the last five years, the stock returned about 8.3 percent annually to investors.

 Expense ratio: 0.75 percent